 You may have heard bone loss can’t be stopped, or that bones can’t be significantly rebuilt, but this is not the case.
 You will never regain the bone density you had in your thirties, but stopping, slowing, and partially reversing bone loss are all possible.
-This is more important than ever, since we humans are living longer than ever, and our bones need to last longer.
+This is more important than ever, since we’re living longer than ever, and therefore our bones need to last longer.

 The right foods and supplements are an indispensable part of bone-rebuilding.
 But, before you look at dietary changes, supplements, and exercise, it’s important to rule out or address any significant causes of your bone loss.